Welcome to Your Second Genome.

 Cancer, diabetes, allergies, asthma, autism, and inflammatory bowel diseases...it is becoming clear that the microbiota plays an important role in the development of each of these conditions.

 The way our gut microbiome interacts with our environment is complex.
 For example, there are counterintuitive things going on all the time, like zero-calorie sweeteners somehow making us fat, not because we use them for fuel, but because our bugs appear to be using them in novel and unexpected ways.

 The more out-of-whack our microbiome gets, the sicker we get.
 This much is clear.
 But where are we headed?
 And what exactly can we do about it?
 These are the questions the book tackles.
-And tackles rather well, with hope finally rising in the last two chapters, like a cool breeze.
+And tackles rather well, with hope finally coming up in the last two chapters, like a cool breeze.

 Nature Is Serious About This.

-Regardless of how important we think the microbiome is, or isn't, nature appears to have always thought it is was critical.
+Regardless of how important we think the microbiome is, or isn't, nature appears to have always thought it was critical.
 A good example is breast milk.
 Mother's milk is not just formulated for one little creature, or even two, but for Zillions.

 Let me explain.

 There are a lot of other mouths to feed besides baby's: "Our gut is home to more than 100 trillion bacteria.
 If you lined up all of your bacteria end to end, they would reach the moon," says Sonnenburg.